Helium-Labs/SessionWallet/README.md

 ## Contribution Statement

-As far as I'm aware, the method and approach above is novel particularly its application in creating application specific contextual wallets.
+As far as I'm aware, the method and approach above is novel particularly its application in creating application specific contextual wallets through delegating transactions.
 I'm grateful to the Algorand community for their invaluable support.
 All applicable rights reserved.

 ## Disclaimer